Review: Trials Evolution

-What’s worse is that I actually kinda like it.
+What’s worse is that I actually kinda’ like it.

 In Trials Evolution you have a set of powerful dirt bikes and some nice variations in track design that take advantage of every one, that’s right, time off for good behavior!

-For anyone that thinks that Trials Evolution is dumbed down to cater to a wider audience I’m happy to report that is not the case.
+For anyone who thinks that Trials Evolution is dumbed down to cater to a wider audience, I’m happy to report that is not the case.
 Once again the game comes down the the amazing physics engine that puts you in control and when you mess up it’ll be on you.
-What HAS changed is that there’s a much better learning curve in Evolution that allows you to grow as a player, that’s not to say that anyone who plays will become a master at the game but the climb to the end of the single player campaign is more of a gradual incline.
+What has changed is that there’s a much better learning curve in Evolution that allows you to grow as a player, that’s not to say that anyone who plays will become a master at the game but the climb to the end of the single player campaign is more of a gradual incline.

-There’s a few “gimmie” tracks that give you the basics and then from that point on it’s survival of the fittest.
+There are a few “gimmie” tracks that give you the basics and then from that point on it’s survival of the fittest.
 Even the most seasoned player will find themselves hitting the back button trying to do a flawless run.

-This brings me to a gripe I have about the ghosts system, I love ghost systems in games because they allow you to race against your friends list while they’re not around.
+This brings me to a gripe I have about the ghosts system, I love ghost systems in games because they allow you to race against your friend’s list while they’re not around.
 The problem is that your friends are only labeled with a screen name and a dot showing their position.
 Considering how heavily the way you position your bike while racing on the course matters in the game I would have hoped that ghosts were done in a way to show an outline of the character so you could get tips from how your friends finished certain races.
 It’s not a big deal because we live in a world with YouTube but it would still have been nice to see.

 On the multiplayer side of things it’s exactly what you think it would be.
 There’s an option to play with people in the room or on XBOX Live and then you either join a match or build your own.
 After the first few days there’s been no lag whatsoever and it’s played beautifully in joining random matches or ones that I built.

-The only other problem I have with the game lies in it’s multiplayermode.
-The races can have up to three other racers join you and since the view is a 2D style that means that it’s going to be four racers deep and while you traverse the course trying to win at some point in time there could be as many as three other bikes in front of yours.
-With a game that relies on position and placement this much I think this was a poor choice.
+The only other problem I have with the game lies in it’s multiplayer mode.
+The races can have up to three other racers join you and since the view is a 2D style that means that it’s going to be four racers deep and while you traverse the course trying to win, at some point in time there could be as many as three other bikes in front of yours.
+With a game that relies on position and placement this many I think this was a poor choice.
 I would like to have seen a way to make everyone’s character the first one in the row on everyone’s console, this way you don’t need to worry about being obstructed by the other racers.

 The sound in the game is great, the squealing of the tires, the roar of the engine, the explosions, everything is done wonderfully to create another layer of immersion while you race on these tracks.